patleeman/VSNotes/README.md

 6. View your notes and tags in your filebar.
 7. Automatically insert a VS Code snippet upon creation of a new note.
 8. Commit and push to your upstream repository with a single command.
+9. *New* Create a note in a currently open workspace.

 # Quick Start